 - $1.58 million for a client when a car accident caused two herniated discs to pinch his spinal cord

-- $3.2 million for a client who suffered a brain injury in a semi-truck accident
+- $3.2 million for a client who suffered a brain injury in a truck accident

 These results only serve as examples and cannot guarantee an outcome for your pedestrian accident case.
 Each claim has distinctive characteristics that can increase or decrease its value, making it impossible to predict a financial outcome.

-Yet, you can count on the fact that the experienced personal injury lawyers at Sibley Dolman and Dolman Law Group can aggressively pursue the best outcome possible for your individual circumstances.
-In addition to investigating your case and negotiating with the associated insurance company and/or defendants, we can litigate your case when settlement isn’t an option.
+Yet, you can count on the fact that the experienced personal injury lawyers at Dolman Law Group Accident Injury Lawyers, PA can aggressively pursue the best outcome possible for your individual circumstances.
+In addition to investigating your case and negotiating with the associated insurance company and/or defendants, we can litigate your case when settlement isn't an option.

 Causes of Pedestrian Accidents